 Tiger Roll also became the first winning Grand National favourite since Don’t Push It in 2010 and the shortest-priced Grand National winner since 1919!

-His target next season in 2019-20 will again be the Cross-Country race at the 2020 Cheltenham Festival – a prize he’s also won for the last two years, and then we’ll have to see if connections bring him back to Aintree to try and defend his title again………let’s hope they do!
+His target next season in 2019-20 was again the Cross-Country race at the 2020 Cheltenham Festival where he came second – a prize he’s also won in 2019 and 2018, and then we’ll have to see if connections bring him back to Aintree to try and defend his title again………let’s hope they do!

 Check Your Email

 Sign up and receive the activation email.
 Remember to check your spam folder.

 Confirm your sign up by clicking “Activate My Email” button in the email you received.